The long-awaited return of our popular 2-day CPD in the Conservation of Architectural Ironwork

 Jacob’s Well, Holy Trinity, Micklegate, York YO1 6LE

 Who is it for?

-Aimed at craft practitioners and consultative professionals, this course is a comprehensive introduction to the conservation of ironwork for those involved in its care, covering historical context, metallurgy of wrought iron and steels, traditional tools, techniques & materials, design & manufacture.
-With a focus on the processes of restoration, the course will also guide you through surface preparation and treatments, specification & standards for heritage ironwork contracts, including a procurement and pricing exercise.
+Aimed at craft practitioners and consultative professionals, this course is an introduction to the conservation of ironwork, covering historical context, metallurgy of wrought iron and steels, traditional tools, techniques, materials, design and manufacture, with a focus on the processes of restoration, surface preparation and treatments, specification & standards for heritage ironwork contracts, including a procurement and pricing exercise.
 The lectures will be complemented by a site visit to survey historic ironwork and develop a strategy for its conservation.

 Tickets: £250 for 2 days including lunch and refreshments on both days.